 “Customer service strategies that enhance value for the customer – access to a wide support network, deep and wide technical solutions, and applications that facilitate knowledge sharing – will provide a strong competitive differentiator for operators in the future,” concludes Chireka.

-If you are interested more information on this study, please send an e-mail to Patrick Cairns, Corporate Communications, at [email protected] with your full name, company name, title, telephone number, company e-mail address, company website and country.
+If you are interested more information on this study, please send an e-mail to Patrick Cairns, Corporate Communications, at [email protected].com with your full name, company name, title, telephone number, company e-mail address, company website and country.